Study in Japan

 Located in Hirakata City, Osaka, Kansai Gaidai is accessible, within a one-hour train ride, to Kyoto and Nara, the ancient capitals, and Osaka, the second largest business hub in Japan.
 Kansai Gaidai has two campuses in Hirakata: the Nakamiya campus and the Hotani campus.
 The Center for International Education, the centerpiece for the Asian Studies Program is located at the Nakamiya campus.

-Hiram students who would like to apply as an exchange student to Kansai Gaidai may apply through the Brittany Jackson by completing the exchange applicationand making an appointment with her in Teachout Price, Strategic Academic Initiatives Office.
+Hiram students who would like to apply as an exchange student to Kansai Gaidai may apply through the Study Away Office by completing the exchange application and making an appointment in Hinsdale 136 and 137.

 Kansai Gaidai students who would like to apply as an exchange student to Hiram College must contact Brittany Jackson (email@example.com), listing your name as it appears on your passport, date of birth, and country of residence, when you would like to attend, your current class status (freshman, sophomore, junior), and area of interest.